Sales Have Ended

 We kick off the weekend with top TV consultant, Jen Grisanti, who will teach you how to write a TV pilot that sells.
 Having spent years as a Current Programming Executive, Grisanti knows not only what it takes from a business perspective, but she offers a hands-on, immediately supportive approach to educating writers on what it takes to sell material in this town.
 After Jen, we will present career consultant and industry expert, Lee Jessup, who will share with you everything you need to know about becoming a working television writer.
 Lee's clients continually move from novice, out-of-work screenwriters, to working and career-focused writers who are actually getting paid to do what they love!
 Both of our guest consultants are offering their expertise for what normally would take most clients weeks, if not months, to learn.
 Take advantage of their time and insights all in one day!
 (If you scroll down, you can read all about our fabulous guest consultants.)

 On Sunday, veteran consultant and writing expert, Corey Mandell will help you improve your skills to pitch yourself and your ideas, an absolutely essential skill for anyone serious about launching or building a TV writing career.
 As a TV writer, you are not only attempting to sell a piece of writing, but it's your responsibility to allow the industry to know who you are on a personal and professional level.
 Learning how to pitch yourself is just as essential as pitching your project.
-We will follow Corey's class with a producer's panel that will break down and discuss the essentials of presenting your story to the industry, producers, and executives so you know exactly what top producers are looking for in a pitch.
+We will follow Corey's class with an industry panel that will break down and discuss the essentials of presenting your story to the industry, producers, and executives so you know exactly what top producers are looking for in a pitch.
 Then we will wrap up the day with an interactive pitch event where 10 lucky writers in attendance will get the chance to practice their pitch in front of a panel of industry pros, all of which will give you direct feedback and support.

 The skills you'll learn over this 2-day event will help you turn your good TV script into a great script, and get you ready to pitch and sell at the highest level.
 This is a highly competitive industry, so let us help you elevate your craft and your career.
 You can't afford to miss this!